-Compared to traditional protein powders, which are often formulated from whey or casein and contain all sorts of artificial sweeteners and/or gums, collagen is much more gut friendly.
+Compared to traditional protein powders, which are often formulated from whey or casein and contain all sorts of artificial sweeteners, flavourings and/or gums, collagen is much more gut friendly.
 The proteins in whey and casein can bother sensitive digestive systems, especially for those who are lactose intolerant.
-Artificial sweeteners, like sucralose, aspartame and even erythritol, can alter the bacteria of the microbiome and cause both short and long-term digestive distress.
+Artificial sweeteners, like sucralose, aspartame, stevia and even erythritol, can alter the bacteria of the microbiome and cause both short and long-term digestive distress.

 Collagen peptides, however, are free of all of the most common allergens, including gluten, dairy, soy and nuts.
-And you’ll never find us adding artificial sweeteners to our products either.
+If you choose a high quality brand, the collagen will also be sugar, hormone, steroid and antibiotic free.
+It will also be BSE safe and (for those elite athletes) WADA approved.
+In terms of Edible Health, you’ll never find us adding artificial sweeteners or additives to our products either.
 We prefer them au natural!

 3. Collagen better aids recovery from injury.